 Creating opportunities for minority and women owned businesses to fight neighborhood displacement and creating a pipeline towards community ownership.
 Ensuring neighborhood vitality through encouraging businesses to invest in the community through local hires and creating living wage jobs.
 Creating opportunities for minority and women owned businesses to fight neighborhood displacement and creating a pipeline towards community ownership.

 services in your neighborhood

-Government services in YOUR neighborhood and on your time!
+Government services should be available in your neighborhood!
 Local government is considered the closest to everyday people, so why do you have to go downtown to access local government services?
-We can create outlets for important government services in our neighborhood.
+We can create outlets for important government services in our neighborhoods.
 Locating government services in accessible areas in our communities by partnering with non-profit organizations will help stimulate economic growth and improve outcomes for those who need help the most in our community.